bjille/Samentuin-de-Origine/README.md

 The users can add vegetables or tasks themself after they created a login.

-Front-end was built with react and redux and deployed to netlify, [back end](https://github.com/bjille/samentuin-backend) was built with node.js and deployed to heroku. data is stored in mongodb atlas.
+Front-end was built with react and redux and deployed to netlify, [back end](https://github.com/bjille/samentuin-backend) was built with node.js and deployed to [Render](https://samentuin-backend.onrender.com/). data is stored in mongodb atlas.

 ## Working Version: